YaminiSeerapu/YaminiSeerapu/README.md

-Hi there 👋 I'm Yamini Seerapu, a Computer science student pursuing Undergraduation with a strong passion for AI & ML as well as cloud.
+Hi there 👋 I'm Yamini Seerapu, a Computer science student pursuing Undergraduation with a strong passion for AI & ML as well as cloud.I love exploring the world of artificial intelligence.
 Beyond the tech realm, I'm a 🎵 Music enthusiast,🍳 a culinary adventurer who loves to whip up new recipes,stay active with Badminton 🏸 and find my inspiration in music.
 As a curious and open-minded individual, I thrive on continuous learning and cherish diverse experiences.

 🔭 I’m currently working on DSA and Machine Learning.